abcdavk/abcdavk.github.io/documentations/myShopLoader.md

 # MyShopLoader

 Easily create a shop system without typing a lot of code with myShopLoader. mSL will process everything you enter in the configuration file, then turn it into a form UI shop.
 Starting in version 2.0 you can create unlimited shop categories.

+# How to get started?

+First of all, download and install myShopLoader to your Minecraft.
+Then create a world and activate the Beta API.
+Click the "Create world" button.